RMGProjects/WorkbookFunctions/Readme.md

 ```

 ####Finding All Points in a Workbook<br/>
-To find all points on every sheet in a workbook use the `find_all_points()` method.
+To find all points on every sheet in a workbook use the `wf.FindPoints.find_all_points()` method.
 The syntax for this method is as follows:

 `wf.FindPoints.find_all_points()`